Clemson-Esports/Clemson-Bot/README.md

 # Clemson-Bot
 The Discord bot for the Clemson Esports Discord.
 The goal is to have commands for different games as well as Clemson related commands.
-For more information for contributing, contact `Zerukai#4327` on Discord!
+For more information for contributing, contact `Zerukai#4327` on Discord or keep on reading below!

+If you end up deciding you want to contribute, after your first approved Pull Request, you'll get a special `@Bot Developer` role in the Clemson Esports server!
 <hr>

 Contributing and Development